nomic-ai/nomic/README.md

 # Access your Atlas map
 map = project.maps[0]

-# Access a pandas dataframe associating each datum on your map to their topics at each topic depth.
+# Access a pandas DataFrame associating each datum on your map to their topics at each topic depth.
 topic_df = map.topics.df

 print(map.topics.df)